sakibnz/supershop-management-system/README.md

 # Supershop Management System

-The Supershop Management System is a comprehensive solution designed to manage the various aspects of a supershop.
-This system allows an admin user to log in and perform various operations related to buyers and products.
+The Supershop Management System is a comprehensive desktop application designed to manage the various aspects of a supershop.
+An admin user can log in to the system and perform various operations related to buyers and products.
+This application is primarily developed using Java Swing.
+It is the final project I worked on for the Object-Oriented Programming Lab course.

 ## Features